1998 Ramona Sakiestewa

-1999 Ted Rose "Big Hats no Cattle"
+1999 Ted Rose "Big Hats No Cattle"

 Ted Rose (1940–2002) specialized in watercolors, in particular, watercolors centering around 20th-century American railroad art.
 (In 1999, the U.S. Postal Service selected him to paint five locomotives for the “All Aboard” stamp series, and Amtrak picked him as the artist for its 1997, 1998, and 1999 calendars.)